-Parents or Legal Guardians are responsible for making certain that their teen has completed no less than 40 hours of driving practice (including 10 hours during darkness).
-The driving practice must be completed with the licensed parent or legal guardian who is at least 21 years old, has at least one year of driving experience and occupies the passenger seat next to the driver.
-The following form is a tool for your convenience that will help you keep track of time spent on the road as well as ensure that your teen has a diverse supervised driving experience.
-You want your teen to be as prepared as possible for their Driver's License.
+Parents or guardians are responsible for making certain that their teen has completed no less than 70 hours of supervised driving, with 10 of those hours completed between sunset and sunrise.
+The 70 hours can be completed with a licensed driver who is at least 20 years old and has held a license for two years.
+The following form is a tool for your convenience that will help you keep track of time spent on the road and will ensure that your teen has a diverse supervised driving experience.
+You want your teen to be as prepared as possible for their road test.